ngx-formly/ngx-formly/UPGRADE-6.0.md

     },
   ```

+### 9. Reset form value:

-  - Reset form value: In case you rely on `form.reset()` instead of `options.resetModel()`, please note that if you call `reset` without an explicit value, its value reverts to its default value instead of `null`.
+Reset form value: In case you rely on `form.reset()` instead of `options.resetModel()`, please note that if you call `reset` without an explicit value, its value reverts to its default value instead of `null`.

-  - Formly root field: An extra `formly-field` is now part of `formly-form` component which which allows managing the root field using `field-group` type, so that gives you more control over Formly internal structure.
+### 10. Formly root field:

+An extra `formly-field` is now part of `formly-form` component which which allows managing the root field using `field-group` type, so that gives you more control over Formly internal structure.
 To adjust the style of Formly root field you may need to update the css selector into:

   ```patch
   - formly-form > formly-field {